ReinoutDeBleser/basic-angular-form/README.md

 >Error reporting, give some visual feedback to the user if they put something wrong in the inputs.  :heavy_check_mark:

 >Form validation :heavy_check_mark:

 >A Friend list, do this by sending a GET request to your local node server.
-TODO

 >A POST request to add a friend to your friend list.
-TODO

 __Nice-to-have features__